TreyVanderpool/test_md/readme_how_to.md

         (FIELDS(**_col\_name=value_**),(**_col\_name=value_**),...{repeat}...)

     - UPDATE,|**_fields_**|,|**_where_**|
-        Updates a single record in a zFAM instance.
+        Updates one or more records in a zFAM instance.
 Update command is only valid with the PUT method for the service and must appear in the body of the request.
         - **fields** construct
         (FIELDS(**_col_name=value_**),(**_col_name=value_**),...)
+        - **where** construct
+        (WHERE(**_col_name=value_**),(**_col_name=value_**),...)
+        Column names must match existing zFAM definition.
+The first column **_must_** be either the primary key or one of the secondary indexed columns otherwise it will post status code 400.
+        Quotes are not needed around string values and are considered part of the value.
+Embedded spaces are allowed.

+    - DELETE,|**_where_**|
+        Deletes one or more records in a zFAM instance.
+Delete command is only valid with the DELETE method for the service and must appear in the body of the request.
         - **where** construct
         (WHERE(**_col_name=value_**),(**_col_name=value_**),...)
         Column names must match existing zFAM definition.
 The first column **_must_** be either the primary key or one of the secondary indexed columns otherwise it will post status code 400.